cortexlabs/cortex/docs/workloads/realtime/example.md

 ## gRPC

-To make the above API use gRPC as its protocol, take the above HTTP example and make the following changes.
-The rest of the steps remain the same.
+To make the above API use gRPC as its protocol, make the following changes (the rest of the steps are the same):

 ### Add protobuf file

-Create a `predictor.proto` file in your project's directory.
+Create a `predictor.proto` file in your project's directory:

 ```protobuf
 <!-- predictor.proto -->